devanshithakar12/WhatTheHack/xxx-SpeechToText/Student/Challenge-01.md

 - Verify that the IoT device boots properly after its thingamajig is configured.
 - Verify that the thingamajig can connect to the mothership.
 - Demonstrate that the thingamajic will not connect to the IoTProxyShip

+To complete this challenge successfully, you should be able to:
+  - Verify that a new folder contains all the clean and normalized ground truth files
+  - Verify the text and audio matches the format needed to train the model

 ## Learning Resources